MirrorNetworking/Mirror/doc/Guides/Communications/RemoteActions.md

 }
 ```

-Be careful of sending commands from the client every frame!
+Be careful of sending ServerRpcs from the client every frame!
 This can cause a lot of network traffic.

-### Commands and Authority
+### ServerRpc and Authority

-It is possible to invoke commands on non-player objects if any of the following are true:
+It is possible to invoke ServerRpcs on non-player objects if any of the following are true:

 - The object was spawned with client authority
 - The object has client authority set with `NetworkIdentity.AssignClientAuthority`
-- the Command has the `requireAuthority` option set false.
+- the Server RPC Call has the `requireAuthority` option set false.
-    - You can include an optional `NetworkConnectionToClient sender = null` parameter in the Command method signature and Mirror will fill in the sending client for you.
+    - You can include an optional `NetworkConnectionToClient sender = null` parameter in the Server RPC Call method signature and Mirror will fill in the sending client for you.
     - Do not try to set a value for this optional parameter...it will be ignored.

-Commands sent from these object are run on the server instance of the object, not on the associated player object for the client.
+Server RPC Calls sent from these object are run on the server instance of the object, not on the associated player object for the client.

 ```cs
 public enum DoorState : byte